-To move to Level Four, a student is proceeding toward licensure application.
-A Level Four student is considered a "completer" of the MBU Teacher Education Program.
-His/her licensure application has been submitted to the Virginia Department of Education for processing.
-Level Four Licensure Application Requirements: - Successful completion of seminar and student teaching - Successful completion of the Student Impact Project - Receiving an acceptable score on a dispositional assessment (completed by University Supervisor) - Passed Praxis II, if applicable - Passed RVE, if applicable - Completion of First Aid/CPR/AED training - Completion of Civic Education Module, if applicable - Submit your licensure application, transcripts, and certified check (or money order)to the Licensure Coordinator for processing - Completion of three Professional Development Institutes for BA/MAT students only Periodic reappraisal of teacher candidates will be made as the student progresses through the program.
+Proceed toward licensure application and employment.
+The selected candidate must have: - Successfully completed seminar and student teaching - Successfully completed the Student Impact Project - Received an acceptable score on a dispositional assessment (completed by the University Supervisor) - Passed Praxis II, if applicable - Passed RVE, if applicable - Completed First Aid/CPR/AED training - Completed Civic Education Module, if applicable - Submitted licensure application, transcripts, and certified check (or money order) to the Licensure Coordinator for processing - Completed the SPED Assessment PDI, for MAT students completing an endorsement in Special Education Completer Admission A Level 4 "Completer" has met the requirements above and their licensure application has been submitted to the Virginia Department of Education for processing.
+A "Completer" is a licensed student/alumni who is employed in the field.
+Periodic reappraisal of teacher candidates will be made as the student progresses through the program.
 Students who have a bachelor's degree and wish to seek initial licensure may apply for admission into the Post-Baccalaureate Teacher Licensure Program.
 These students follow the same admission procedure as undergraduates and are evaluated on the same criteria.
 Bachelor's/MEd Requirements Undergraduate students must apply for acceptance into the Bachelor's/MEd program by the end of the sophomore year or upon completion of 53 credit hours.
 Application forms are available on the MyMBU, College of Education tab.
 Program Entry Requirements:

-- Submit a completed application form

-- Have a minimum GPA of 3.0 in the last 60 hours of coursework

-- Submit two recommendation forms

-completed by people who have observed the professional and academic work ethic of the student and personality traits such as character, dependability, emotional stability, interpersonal skills, and temperament, as evidenced by faculty and practicum teachers

-• Submit a one-page, typed writing sample (topic provided on the application form)

-Conditional Admission

-Students who do not meet the full-admission criteria may be considered for conditional admission on the basis of strong evidence that they can succeed in a teacher preparation program that requires maintenance of an average 3.0 GPA.
-Students who do not provide qualifying program entry assessments but fall within a faculty-approved near-passing score band may be admitted as conditional students to the Teacher Education Program.
-Working with an advisor, opportunities will be presented to address and remedy deficit areas.
+- Submit a completed application form - Have a minimum GPA of 3.0 in the last 60 hours of coursework - Submit two recommendation forms completed by people who have observed the professional and academic work ethic of the student and personality traits such as character, dependability, emotional stability, interpersonal skills, and temperament, as evidenced by faculty and practicum teachers - Submit a one-page, typed writing sample (topic provided on the application form) Conditional Admission Students who do not meet the full-admission criteria may be considered for conditional admission on the basis of strong evidence that they can succeed in a teacher preparation program that requires maintenance of an average 3.0 GPA.
 Conditionally admitted students must achieve a minimum 3.0 GPA in all professional studies coursework and complete all other admissions requirements in order to be considered for full admission.
 In general, conditional admission status does not continue for more than three successive semesters.
 Conditional admission is not available in all programs.

-Moving from Conditional to Full Admission Status

-The College of Education monitors the progress of conditionally admitted students at the end of each semester.
+Moving from Conditional to Full Admission Status The College of Education monitors the progress of conditionally admitted students at the end of each semester.
 Course grades, course instructors' assessment of students' writing and speaking skills, and professional qualities evaluations are considered in this review.
-The College of Education informs students and their academic advisors in writing regarding their status:

-- continued conditional admission,

-- admission to full degree-seeking status,

-- suspension, or
+The College of Education informs students and their academic advisors in writing regarding their status: - continued conditional admission, - admission to full degree-seeking status, - suspension, or - dismissal.

-- dismissal.